 Changes to operating system

-Changes to source Exchange server
+Changes to source on-premises Exchange server

 The program lets you assign the required management roles (ApplicationImpersonation and View-Only Configuration) to the admin account used to configure a connection to a source Exchange server.
 This action grants impersonation permissions over all users in an organization.